 L'Eau Serge Lutens (2010): Renewing the Mythology of Perfume: Between Water and Smoke {Perfume Review}

-Foreword: This is a review I wrote in April 2010, which I thought I would complete but re-reading it, I feel there is no need to wait forever for a more complete form.
+Foreword: This is a review I wrote in April 2010, which I thought I would complete, but re-reading it, I feel there is no need to wait forever for a more complete form.
 I was a bit weary of my own enthusiasm for the perfume so decided to wait.
-I might be more down to earth about L'Eau today.
-But why not just be sincere and a little less critical?
-I can always write another review of the same fragrance if I feel the need for it, something I am tempted to do not infrequently but there are time constraints, and new launches!
+I might be more down to earth about "L'Eau" today.
+But why not just be sincere and a little less critical at times?
+I can always write another review of the same fragrance if I feel the need to, something I am tempted to do not infrequently, but there are time constraints, and new launches!

-One thing I won't budge about is that this is not essentially or just a soap perfume.
-There are soapy accords, but it actually resolves into a beautiful magnolia composition.
+One thing I won't budge on is that this is not essentially or just a "soapy perfume".
+There are soapy accords, but the perfume actually resolves into a beautiful magnolia composition.

 L'Eau Serge Lutens: Renewing the Mythology of Perfume: Between Water and Smoke

-Serge Lutens is an aesthet and artist who debuted his career in the world of beauty as a very young hair stylist, then a makeup artist and a photographer of his own work.
-His photographs are stunning and reveal a high degree of perfectionism and visual achievement.
-He is often reported to have been inspired to turn to perfumery after an olfactory shock derived from the scent of a piece of cedar he picked up one day in Morocco which led to the creation of Féminité du Bois in 1992 although his first ever opus in the art of perfumery was really Nombre Noir in 1982, a composition which he retrospectively has labeled as being "too safe" in an interview he gave to the blog in 2008.
+Serge Lutens is arguably both an artist and an aesthet who debuted his career in the beauty industry as a hair stylist in his teens then a makeup artist and a photographer of his own creations.
+His photographs are the works of a perfectionist.
+He is often reported to have been inspired to turn to perfumery after an olfactory shock derived from the scent of a piece of cedar he picked up one day in Morocco, which led to the creation of Féminité du Bois in 1992.
+His first ever opus given to the art of perfumery was Nombre Noir in 1982, a composition which he retrospectively has labeled as being "too safe" in an interview he gave to the blog in 2008.

-In a way, his own brand can be seen to have been built based upon this intrinsic fear of the artist of not going far enough in a certain direction, of being too timid and weighed down by conventions, including after a while, the ones he creates for himself.
-The fact that he does not compose himself his fragrances but rather acts as creative director and critic towards them while working with perfumer Christopher Sheldrake, who is one in a more technical and interpretative sense, may contribute to this quality while liberating him at the same time from the thinking-in-the-box aspect of a professional perfumer who will have undergone a certain training and received more conventional education in this field....
+The fact that Lutens does not compose himself his fragrances but rather acts as a creative director and a critic towards them in his work with perfumer Christopher Sheldrake - the perfumer in a more technical sense - may contribute to greater available mental space for creative angst while liberating him at the same time from the thinking-in-the-box pitfalls a professional perfumer might fall into who will have undergone standard training having received more conventional education in the field....

-Sparse biographical details bring authenticity to this perception: Serge Lutens has had a difficult, even wounded childhood; he is a self-made person; he mostly avoids the easy, well-oiled workings of Parisianisme by living at the periphery of that world...in Morocco; he willingly acknowledges being something of an hermit.
+Sparse biographical details bring authenticity to this perception: Serge Lutens has had a difficult, even wounded childhood; he is a self-made person; he mostly avoids the easy, well-oiled workings of Parisianisme by living at the periphery of that world...in Morocco; he willingly acknowledges being something of an hermit in his lifestyle.

-When L'Eau Serge Lutens was launched last fall in Paris it was therefore immediately noticed that there was a seemingly new tone to this fragrance which was accompanied by a more theoretical and pamphleteer-like discourse than is usual for Lutens who explained the new scent as an "anti-perfume," an expression I realized retrospectively had been used in another interview on the blog under the form "non-perfume."
+When L'Eau by Serge Lutens was launched last fall in Paris it was therefore immediately underscored that there was a seemingly new tone to this fragrance which was accompanied by a more theoretical and pamphlet-like discourse than is usual for Lutens who described the new scent as an "anti-perfume," an expression, I realized retrospectively, which had been used in an interview on The Scented Salamander under the form "non-perfume."

 How it Smells

-L'Eau au débouché, just smelling it from the cap, appears to be a very transparent, delicate watery floral with some musk and citrus notes.
+L'Eau au débouché, just smelling it from the cap, appears to be a very transparent and delicate watery floral with some musk and citrus notes.

 The perfume opens on transparent iris and white musk going in the direction of white bubbly soap.
-It evokes at this point, an open tap of water in a scintillatingly white bathroom.
-There is a certain effervescent quality which is perceptible.
-Then the fragrance becomes creamier and floral (magnolia) yet going in the direction of a trace of a scent, like a calligraphy traced with water with just a few drops of ink in it.
-It feels like the memory of a scent floating as a mist above a pond.
+It evokes at this point, an open tap of water in a scintillatingly white bathroom covered with tiles.
+There is a certain effervescent quality which is readily perceptible.
+Then, the fragrance becomes creamier and floral (magnolia), yet going in the direction of a trace of a scent, like a calligraphy traced with water with just a few drops of ink in it.
+It feels like the vague memory of a scent floating as a mist above a pond.

-I find this idea-sensation extraordinary because it taps so much into an archaic experience of perfume while adding its own symbolic interpretation and dimension to it.
-Like in an act of meditation where you would try to imagine water leaving its aqueous nature behind as it soars above the water as a phoenix and takes flight in the air transforming at some point in the ether into consumed smoke.
-This said, the perfume does not feel ghostly at all.
+I find this sensation-idea extraordinary as it taps so much into an archaic experience of perfume while adding its own symbolic interpretation to it.
+It is like in an act of meditation where you would try to imagine water leaving its aqueous nature behind as it soars above the water phoenix-like taking flight in the air, transforming itself at some point in the ether into consumed smoke.
+The perfume however does not feel like a ghost.
 There is no hint at morbidity and lack of vitality.
 On the contrary, the perfume seems to draw from the mythological roots and elemental force of water as a symbol of regeneration and purification.
-The body and the soul come out purified and more spiritual out of the process.
+You, body and soul, come out purified and more spiritual at the end of the process.

-The perfume is not completely devoid of carnality.
-One can feel the thickness and flesh-like presence of magnolia petals but in their most immaterial incarnation to date.
+L'Eau is not completely devoid of carnality.
+One can feel the thickness and flesh-like presence of magnolia petals but in their most immaterial incarnation you could imagine.

-This is by far the most subtle opus by Serge Lutens.
-All his perfumes reveal the workings of a subtle mind but L'Eau Serge Lutens shows it in its purest or purified form.
-The author has hinted insistently at the need for him to start anew with a blank slate, to take a pause.
+This is by far the most subtle opus created by Serge Lutens.
+All his perfumes reveal the workings of a refined mind but L'Eau Serge Lutens shows it in its purest state or purified form.
+The author has hinted insistently with this creation at the need for him to start anew with a blank slate, to take a pause.
 Some people think better while taking a bath.

-While the discourse around the scent I found somewhat ideological and intellectualist, once more perfume reveals that it is the most subtle language of all and that words are like burnt and fallen Icaruses next to what perfume can be or suggest when it remembers its subtle body.
-If this sounds like a theological concept, it probably is.
+While the discourse around the scent I found overly ideological and intellectualist, once more perfume reveals that it is "the subtle language" and that words are like burnt and fallen Icaruses next to what perfume can be or suggest when it remembers its subtle body.
+If this sounds like a theological concept, it very nearly is.

-While there has been admittedly a historical process overlapping several centuries which has pushed perfumery into embodying social status and hence richness, leading to the creation of ostentatious compositions showcasing rare and weighty ingredients to represent political charisma in the polis in all its grandeur, there is this origin of perfume as religious expression and I would say further back in time, as mythology.
+While there has been admittedly a historical process overlapping several centuries which has pushed perfumery into embodying social status and hence richness leading to the creation of ostentatious compositions showcasing rare and weighty ingredients to convey political charisma, there is this origin of perfume as religious expression, and I would say further back in time, as mythology.
 The mythology of fire and water and air.
-There is not much indication of a mythology of earth in the latest perfume by Serge Lutens except perhaps by implication in the soaring movement that seems to distinguish the trajectory of the scent but then to me it seems to soar above water, yet no doubt, again by implication, water surrounded by land.
+There is not much indication of a mythology of earth in the latest perfume by Serge Lutens except perhaps by implication in the soaring movement that seems to characterize the trajectory of the scent but then to me it seems to soar above water, yet no doubt, again by implication, water is contained by land.

-I think that despite the fact that Serge Lutens insisted on the idea of soap, like for most of his perfumes this is just one of the conscious thoughts for the perfume.
-There are always much more to his fragrances than what he is willing to tell or remember.
-At any rate, there is a problem of discrepancy between articulate language which is logical and diachronic and the language of perfume which is much more able to bring together the simultaneous components of a myth.
+I think that despite the fact that Serge Lutens insisted on the idea of a soap and a cleansing action, like for most of his perfumes this is just one of the conscious threads for the perfume.
+There are always much more to his perfumes than what he is willing to tell or remember.
+His collaboration with Christopher Sheldrake ensures even more ambiguity.
+There is fundamentally a problem of discrepancy between articulate language which is logical and diachronic and the language of perfume which is much more able to bring together the simultaneous components of a myth.

-If you want to smell a perfume that puts to shame most perfumes on the market which were launched for commercial reasons, are copies of others and have plainly forgotten what perfumery is philosophically about, then you must smell L'Eau Serge Lutens.
-I had said before that the concept behind the fragrance seemed to expound the tenets of a sociological treatise.
+If you want to smell a perfume that puts to shame most perfumes on the market which were launched for commercial reasons, are copies of others, and have plainly forgotten what perfumery is philosophically about, then you must smell L'Eau Serge Lutens.
+I had said at first that the concept behind the fragrance seemed to expound the tenets of a sociological treatise on the need to wear less perfume in society.
 I was not quite right.
-It is a philosophical treatise on perfumery in perfume form.
+It is more of a philosophical treatise on perfumery in perfume form.

 I follow a lot of perfume blogs but yours is the most intellectual.
 Thanks for the great read.
 I have a sample of L'Eau that I haven't tried because I wasn't excited by the concept but now I am going to dig it out.